BBBase-EHeresy-PPPub/PPPub/docs/mesbg2024/forces_of_evil/fallen_realms.md

 - **Smoke Bombs** `ACTIVE`

-[Throwing weapons][Throwing Weapons] with Strength 1.
-Any target hit, but not slain, must immediately spend a point of Will or suffer the effects of the [Transfix] Magical Power, and have their Fight value halved until the End Phase of the turn.
-If Dalamyr rolls a 1 on the To Hit roll, then he has run out of supply and cannot use smoke bombs again for the rest of the game.
+These are [throwing weapons][Throwing Weapons] with a Strength of 1.
+Any model hit, but not slain, by these weapons must immediately expend a Will Point or suffer the effects of the [Transfix] Magical Power and have their Fight Value halved until the End Phase of the turn.
+Should Dalamyr ever roll a 1 To Hit with his Smoke Bombs then his supply has run out and he cannot use them for the remainder of the game.

 - **Preternatural Agility** `ACTIVE`

-Dalamyr can never be Trapped whilst still standing.
+Dalamyr can never count as Trapped whilst still standing.

 </div>